What You Can Do

 Local Table Magazine highlights local farmers and food from Middle Tennessee.

-Slow Food Nashville helps you to eat about good, clean, and fair food.
-They advocate for local and sustainable food in the Nashville community.
+Slow Food Middle Tennessee helps you to eat good, clean, and fair food.
+They advocate for local and sustainable food in the Middle Tennessee community.

-Wondering how you can save energy in your dorm or office on campus or in your home?
+Wondering how you can save energy in your dorm, office, on campus, or in your home?
 Check out these energy conservation tips!

 Lighting accounted for approximately 17.1% of electricity use in commercial buildings in 2012, according to the Department of Energy.